Dua Lipa Rocks Fiery Red Garment At The 2019 amfAR Cannes Gala

 It has been liked by over 200,000 users too.

 Dua’s fashion game is always strong and doesn’t shy away from taking risks.
 This year, she attended her first ever Met Gala event, which The Inquisitr reported.
 She attended with her model and chef boyfriend, Isaac Carew.
-Dressed by Versace, Lipa’s outfit was very eye-catching and colorful.
+Lipa’s outfit, which was designed by Versace, was very eye-catching and colorful.
 Her garment appeared to look like a leotard with a poofy train attached to it which fell to the floor.
 She wore a pair of tights and heels to match the look and accessorized her hair piece with a jeweled multicolored crown-like headpiece.

-This year in February, she was nominated for her first ever Grammy Awards and won both.
-She took home Best New Artist and Best Dance Recording for her collaboration with Silk City titled “Electricity.”
+This year in February, she was nominated for her first-ever Grammy Awards and won both.
+She took home Best New Artist and Best Dance Recording for her collaboration with Silk City, titled “Electricity.”
 That same month, Lipa took home her third BRIT Award this year for Best British Single for her summery single with Calvin Harris, “One Kiss.”
-Last year, she won British Breakthrough Act and British Female Solo Artist.
+Last year, she won the British Breakthrough Act and British Female Solo Artist awards.

 The achievements keep growing as she earned herself a second wax figure in Madame Tussauds this year, which The Inquisitr previously announced.